 - Tittlemouse (277)

 To fit a 41cm (16in) square cushion pad

 If you’re not familiar with any of the abbreviations used check out our full abbreviations and conversions guide.
-This pattern is written in UK terminology but you can easily convert it to US terms using this handy chart.
+This free granny square pillow cover crochet pattern is written in UK terminology but you can easily convert it to US terms using the guide

 With Yarn A, ch6, ss in first ch to form a ring.